Physical or Digital Albums?

 About Shauna "WhiskeyChick" Castorena

 Shauna "WhiskeyChick" Castorena is a freelance writer for both Country Music News and Country Music On Tour.
 Want to collab on some content?
 Email me.
-Want my rates for commercial promo work outside of music?
+Want my rates for commercial promo work?
 Get them right here.

 One Reply to “Physical or Digital Albums?”